Briefing

 Code Execution Built-In

 AutoGen's standout feature is built-in code execution.
-The agents don't stop at writing code, they run it, read the output, and try again (AutoGen docs).
+The agents don't stop at writing code, they run it, read the output, and try again (AutoGen docs (opens in a new tab)).
 This runs in Docker containers for isolation, though the exact execution backend and how dependencies get handled depends on your version and config.

 from autogen import AssistantAgent, UserProxyAgent